-Much of the tenant-based voucher program regulations also apply to the PBV program.
+Many regulations of the tenant-based voucher program also apply to the PBV program.
 Consequently, many of the policies related to tenant-based assistance also apply to PBV assistance.
-The provisions of the tenant-based voucher regulations that do not apply to the PBV program are listed at 24 CFR 983.2.
+The tenant-based provisions that do not apply to the PBV program are listed at 24 CFR 983.2.

-Owners/Developers with units selected under this RFP will be required to follow HACSC's Approved Administrative Plan policies for all units under the HAP Contract.
+Owners/Developers with units selected under a HACSC request for proposal (RFP) will be required to follow HACSC's approved Administrative Plan policies for all units under the HAP contract.